Pro forma definition

 2. Financing or investment pro forma projection

-You may be courting investors or trying to convince your business partners of the value of financing your business.
+You may be courting investors or trying to convince your business partners of the value of a capital investment or additional financing.
 In that case, you can use a financing pro forma projection to make your case.
-It takes into account an injection of cash from an outside source—plus any interest payments you may need to make—and shows how it will affect your business.
+It takes into account an injection of cash from an outside source—plus any interest payments you may need to make—and shows how it will affect your business’s financial position.

 3. Historical with acquisition pro forma projection

 This type of pro forma projection looks at the past financial statements of your business, plus the past financial statements of a business you want to buy.
-Then it merges them to show what your financials would have looked like if you made the acquisition earlier.
-You can use this scenario as a model of what may happen in the future if you buy the other business now.
+Then it merges them to show what your financials would have looked like if you made a business combination (or merger) earlier.
+You can use this scenario as a model of what may happen in the future if you buy the other business and restructure now.

 4. Risk analysis pro forma projection

-Looking at both best case and worst case scenarios helps you anticipate challenges you may face in the future.
+Looking at both best case and worst case scenarios helps you make financial decisions based on challenges you may face in the future.
 For instance, what happens if your main vendor raises their prices like they did last year?
-Will your business be able to handle it?
+Or how will that proposed transaction of buying new equipment impact you long term?
 Risk analysis lets you take the future for a test ride, and try out different outcomes.

 Pro forma templates